daytwo/craft-cookiemng/docs/gtm-integration.md

 ### Example: Marketing Pixel Requiring Advertising Consent

 Use the same pattern with `advertising` instead of `analytics` in the regex condition.
 The plugin automatically tracks extra/custom categories using the slug defined in the settings, so you can repeat the process for those values as well.

+### Example: Optional Custom Consent

+If you enable the plugin's extra consent toggle, GTM will always see it as `custom_consent`.
+Create triggers just like the ones above but match on `custom_consent`.
+Editors can rename the category for visitors without breaking your GTM wiring.

 ## 5. Handling Revocations Without Duplicate Firings